tolinh91/quadruped-robot-control-hand-guesture/README.md

-Here's a professional GitHub project description that clearly explains the project's purpose, architecture, and technologies.

----

 # 🦿 Hand Gesture-Based Quadruped Robot Control

 An intelligent robot control system that enables **real-time control of a quadruped robot using hand gestures**.
 The system leverages computer vision to recognize hand gestures from a webcam and employs an AI-powered reasoning agent to translate user intentions into robot motion commands.
 The solution supports both **Gazebo simulation** and deployment on a physical robot through **ROS2**.